keith986/React-Express-Electron-App/README.md

 ### point to note

-While working on electron+react+express with a jwt, save your token to your database any query it every time you make a request inorder to it to work.
-Otherwise , you effort will be in vain ( :
+While working on electron+react+express with a jwt, save your token to your database then query it every time you make a request inorder to it to work.
+Otherwise , you effort will be in vain )-: